darrencodes0/Genshin-Wishing-Sim/README.md

 # Genshin-Wishing-Sim
-currently in the works, collaborating with Calvin on this project only text-interface, planning to use a GUI
+collaborating with Calvin on this project text-only